 The Ultimate Guide to Understanding Engine Oil Viscosity

 A package of automotive engine oil bears combinations of letters and figures and you are thinking what the heck is SAE 5W-20 or 5W-30?
 You want to find out what’s that mean.
 Some people found it’s too technical or too hard to understand.
-Know what?
-You have come to the right place.
 This article will help you see how easily you can understand engine oil viscosity.

 What is Viscosity?